hoangduong-coder/appdev/README.md

-	comm.h			contains function declarations and constant definitions of comm.c makefile		contains linking rule, compiling rule, cleaning rule and archiving rule, which support to run testscreen file
+	comm.h			contains function declarations and constant definitions of comm.c makefile		contains linking rule, compiling rule, cleaning rule and archiving rule, which support to run testscreen file sound.c			contains functions which show data and information of an audio file (.wav) and send them to PHP file sound.h			contains functions declarations and constant definitions of sound.c main.c			contains functions which check if the screen is wide enough to run the comm.c program
+	puttysize.php	contains functions which receives the information from comm.c and display them on a .txt file

 5. Copyright
 	THis application follows GPLv2 copyright.

+6. Contact information
+	Hoang Duong
+	Email: hoangduongphantri@gmail.com

+7. Credits and acknowledgements